 Remember that the budgeting advance is a loan, and will need to be paid back through deductions to your future Universal Credit payments.

-You have up to 12 months to pay back this loan - so make sure to ask for this if you apply for a Budgeting Advance.
+You have up to 12 months to pay back this loan.

 Talk to your local council about extra financial support or emergency assistance.
 Your key worker can help you with this.